Pedro-henrique-silv/bmc/courses/ModSim2019.md

 Task (for Lecture 15):

  * Write a Python Class to implement the muscle model developed during the course.
+[Continue from here](https://gist.github.com/rnwatanabe/8698b381302eff7d481398cad9407ef7)

 Readings (for Lecture 15)